What Is an Exoplanet?

 In 2008 Hubble detected the first organic molecule on an exoplanet.
 This breakthrough was an important step toward one day identifying signs of life on a planet outside our Solar System.
 Hubble found the tell-tale signature of the molecule methane in the atmosphere of the Jupiter-sized exoplanet HD 189733b.
 Although methane has been detected on most of the planets in our Solar System, this was the first time any organic molecule was detected on a world orbiting another star.

-In 2019, in an exciting discovery, Hubble data were used to detect water vapor in the atmosphere of a super-Earth within the habitable zone of its host star.
+In 2019, in an thrilling discovery, Hubble data were used to detect water vapor in the atmosphere of a super-Earth within the habitable zone of its host star.
 K2-18b, which is eight times the mass of Earth, is now the only planet orbiting a star outside the Solar System, or exoplanet, known to have both water and temperatures that could support life.

 You can learn more about how Hubble studies exoplanets in this video.